openMF/community-app/README.md

 This scenario will involve:
   - provide login screen that will use platform authentication api (<a target="_blank" href="https://demo.openmf.org/api-docs/apiLive.htm#authentication">https://demo.openmf.org/api-docs/apiLive.htm#authentication</a>)
   - on failure handle error response from platform authentication api
-  - on success display appropriate screen based on the roles associated with authenticated user.
+  - on success display appropriate screen based on the organisational role associated with authenticated user.

 Existing users on demo server:
  - mifos/passowrd has a 'Super user' role